 Igor Veniaminovich Maev, Department of Propaedeutics of Internal Diseases and Gastroenterology, A.I.
 Yevdokimov Moscow State University of Medicine and Dentistry, Moscow 127473, Russia

-Author contributions: All the authors have equally contributed to the study conception and design, literature review and analysis, drafting, critical revision and editing, and final approval of the final version.
+Author contributions: All the authors have equally contributed to the study conception and design, literature review and analysis, manuscript drafting, critical revision and editing, and approval of the final version.

 Corresponding author: Vasiliy Ivanovich Reshetnyak, MD, MDS, PhD, Full Professor, Department of Propaedeutics of Internal Diseases and Gastroenterology, A.I.
 Yevdokimov Moscow State University of Medicine and Dentistry, 20, Delegatskaya St., Build.
 1, Moscow 127473, Russia. vasiliy.reshetnyak@yandex.ru